Finding a Top Financial Advisor Firm in Edina, Minnesota

 Stiles Financial Services

-Stiles Financial Services is a high-net-worth individual-centric firm.
-However, its advisors also work with retirement plans, charitable organizations and businesses.
+Stiles Financial Services is a slightly high-net-worth individual-centric firm.
+However, its advisors also work with businesses and non-high-net-worth individuals.
 The firm does not have a specific minimum account size for incoming clients.

 The advisory staff here is fairly small, but it boasts a number of certifications.
-For example, you'll find designations like certified financial planner (CFP), accredited investment fiduciary (AIF), chartered financial consultant (ChFC), certified employee benefits specialist (CEBS) and more.
+For example, you'll find designations like certified financial planner (CFP), accredited investment fiduciary (AIF), chartered financial consultant (ChFC), accredited asset management specialist (AAMS) and more.

 As a fee-based firm, some of the advisors at Stiles can receive commissions for selling insurance products or securities to clients.
 Although this represents a potential conflict of interest, the firm and its advisors have a fiduciary duty to act in clients' best interests.